EmilyHWan/aruspex-ml/README.md

-# Aruspex-ML: Predictions with TensorFlow
+# Aruspex-ML

+## ZKML Performance Dashboard
+This dashboard visualizes the performance of our ZKML system for autonomous weapons verification.
+It displays proof generation times and accuracy metrics for simulated missions, using Palantir's Blueprint toolkit.

+To run the dashboard:
+1. Navigate to the 'zkml-dashboard/' directory
+2. Run 'npm install' to install dependencies
+3. Run 'npm dev' to launch the dashboad (uses Vite)

 ## Threat Classifier
-A TF neural network that takes signals, predicts threat probabilities, and outputs odds.
+A TensorFlow neural network that takes signals, predicts threat probabilities, and outputs odds.

 #### Usage
 ```